Flagstaff, “Man Made Lake”

 With roots in a forgotten land.

 Sources: For a brief pictorial history of the submerged villages, read Burnell, Alan L. & Kenny R. Wing.
 Lost Villages of Flagstaff Lake.
 Images of America Series.
 Portsmouth, NH: Arcadia Publishing, 2010.
 MPBN produced a documentary on the history of power generation in Maine that features several segments on Flagstaff Lake; the video is available at Windows on Maine.
-Also listen to this story about Flagstaff from MPBN.
-Northeast Historic Film also has a Central Maine Power Collection with many videos from the early twentieth century, though none related to Flagstaff Lake or Long Falls Dam.
+Northeast Historic Film also has a Central Maine Power Collection with many videos from the early 20th century, though none related to Flagstaff Lake or Long Falls Dam.